mattmccormick/docs/resetcraigslist_password_md.md

 <br><br>

 ####3.
 Once you land on the reset password page, enter your Craigslist account email into the text field.
-Then, press "Reset Password."
+Then press "Reset Password."

 ![](reset.png)
 <br><br>